KahWee - Web Development, AI Tools & Tech Trends

 Common issues

-"403 Forbidden" error: Check the <Directory> permissions.
+"403 Forbidden": Check the <Directory> permissions.
 Make sure Require all granted is set and the path matches your project directory.

 Changes not taking effect: Restart Apache after every config change: sudo apachectl restart